msrishav-28/stocksage/README.md

-# StockMind Pro: Stock Price Prediction & Analysis
+# StockSage: Stock Price Prediction & Analysis

 This application predicts the next day's closing price of stocks using a machine learning model and provides in-depth AI-powered analysis.
 It features a Flask API backend and a modern React frontend.